denten-books/plain-text/2-device.md

 Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
 Poetry does not facilitate communication, he argued, but disrupt it.
-Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation .
+Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation.
 Estrangement or the "de-programming" of received trope constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
 Thus, where everyday language follows the laws of conservation of energy, poetic language, according to Shklovsky, expands energy to belabor, to make language difficult again [*zatrudnenie*], and to prolong apprehension [*vospriiatie*] [@shklovsky_voskreshenie_1914].
 If